Go beyond basic Markdown. This track covers directives (callouts, tabs, cards), content reuse (snippets, includes), and variable substitution.

 Content Authoring

-Markdown, MyST directives, and shortcodes
+Markdown, MyST directives, and rich content

 Writing Content